About the Hunterdon Cup

 The USHJA Hunterdon Equitation Cup Classic is a three round class that combines the precision of equitation and handiness of hunters.
 The course will consist of 10 hunter type fences set at 3'6".

-Caitlin Boyle Leads the 2014 USHJA/Essex Classics Hunterdon Equitation Cup Classic from Start to Finish
+Caitlin Boyle Leads the 2014 USHJA/ Classics Hunterdon Equitation Cup Classic from Start to Finish

 Devon, PA-July 8, 2014-Seventeen-year-old Caitlin Boyle of Hampshire, IL took the Dixon Ring at the Devon show grounds by storm maintaining the lead through each of the three rounds of the USHJA/Essex Classics Hunterdon Equitation Cup Classic.